Deflaimun/redpanda-property-extractor/README.md

         - The default value
   - `file_pair`: object with two properties `header` and `implementation` containing the path (as string) of the files that the property being processed belongs to
 - `parse(self, property, info, file_pair) -> void` where:
-    - `info`, `file_pair` are the same as in the `accepts` method
+    - `info` and `file_pair` are the same as in the `accepts` method
-    - `property` is a dictionary where you can operate to modify the fields present in the JSON output
+    - `property` is a dictionary where you can operate to modify the fields in the JSON output

 To use your new transformer, add it to the list of [enabled transformers](property_extractor.py#L70).
 To see the existing transformers, check the [transformers.py](transformers.py) file.